LoopKit/loopdocs/docs/loop-3/loop-3-features.md

         * Picker wheel allows other insulin models to be selected
         * _At the current time, no model is in place for Afrezza (but you can customize your code to add it)_
     * Tap on the `Bolus` row (blue dash-dot lines) to bring up a keyboard
-        * As a value is entered using the keyboard, the `Glucose` prediction chart updates automatically
+        * The `Glucose` prediction chart updates automatically based on the value entered in the Bolus row
         * Tip, add 0.001 to the actual dose to make it easier to see if reviewing in Apple Health
         * Once the user selects `Done` on the keyboard display, the entered value is displayed on the `Bolus` row and the `Log Dose` button changes from gray to blue
         * Tap on `Log Dose` to record or `Cancel` to quit